stackql/stackql-registry-docs/docs/awscc-docs/index.md

 ## Server Parameters

-The following parameter is required for the `aws` provider:
+The following parameter is required for the `awscc` provider:

 - `region` - AWS region (e.g. `us-east-1`)

-This parameter must be supplied to the `WHERE` clause of each `SELECT` statement.
+This parameter must be supplied to the `WHERE` clause of each `SELECT` statement, with the exception of global services such as `iam`, `route53`, `cloudfront`, etc.

 ## Services
 <div class="row">